HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 ## <a name="barcodereader"></a>barcode reader
 Device used to scan barcodes and convert the encoded information into a usable format.
- [Barcode](#barcode) readers are used to scan codes on a variety of [election](#election) materials including ballots, driver’s licenses, [voter](#voter) ID cards, [voter](#voter) information packets, envelopes, and other [election](#election) documents.
+ [Barcode](#barcode) readers are used to scan codes on a variety of [election](#election) materials including ballots, driverâ€™s licenses, [voter](#voter) ID cards, [voter](#voter) information packets, envelopes, and other [election](#election) documents.

 ## <a name="batch"></a>batch
 A collection of paper ballots gathered as a group for tabulation or for auditing.

 ## <a name="batchfedscanner"></a>batch fed scanner
 A [ballot](#ballot) processing [device](#device) that:
- · accepts stacks of hand-marked or BMD-produced paper ballots and automatically processes them until the stack is empty;
+ - accepts stacks of hand-marked or BMD-produced paper ballots and automatically processes them until the stack is empty;
- · is usually used at an [election](#election) authority’s central location;
+ - is usually used at an [election](#election) authorityâ€™s central location;
- · is mostly commonly used to process absentee or mail ballots;
+ - is mostly commonly used to process absentee or mail ballots;
- · usually has input and output hoppers for ballots;
+ - usually has input and output hoppers for ballots;
- · scans a [ballot](#ballot) and rejects it if either unreadable or un-processable;
+ - scans a [ballot](#ballot) and rejects it if either unreadable or un-processable;
- · detects, interprets, and validates [contest](#contest) selections;
+ - detects, interprets, and validates [contest](#contest) selections;
- · detects and sorts (either digitally or physically) ballots that are unreadable or un-processable, or that contain undeterminable selections, marking exceptions, or write-ins; and
+ - detects and sorts (either digitally or physically) ballots that are unreadable or un-processable, or that contain undeterminable selections, marking exceptions, or write-ins; and
- · tabulates and reports [contest](#contest) results as required.
+ - tabulates and reports [contest](#contest) results as required.
  This unit was previously referred to as central count optical scanner or CCOS.

 ## <a name="benchmark"></a>benchmark